PeterMosmans/javascript-secure-coding/README.md

 - Authentication page `/authentication`: log in, reset session
 - Authorization page `/authorization` - perform an action as authenticated user, validate access permissions of a token
-- Authorization page `/authorization-protected` - perform a protected, validated action as authenticated user, validate access permissions of a token
+- Protected authorization page `/authorization-protected` - perform a protected, validated action as authenticated user, validate access permissions of a token
 - Test page `/test` - Check whether the demo site is correctly functioning

+Furthermore there are a few variations on the input output page:

+- `/csp` - Apply a simple Content Security Policy header
+- `/frame` - Apply a bit more advanced Content Security Policy header

 ## Copyright / License